fairecasoimeme/ZiGate-Dev-Wiki/zigate-flow-control.md

 | DIN          | ZiGate +/V2  | RTS/CTS HW flow control |
 | PI           | ZiGate +/V2  | No flow control (hardware or software) is used |

+RECOMMANDATION: Activate HW flow control when supported by Zigate.

 ## Sequence

 All commands generate a synchronous response code followed by any asynchronous responses as they become available.
 There is no sequence number associated with each command/response – the user must ensure that commands are issued sequentially.